Apoorva (2016 film): Production

-Most of the film is shot in a lift at Ravichandran's residence who altered it just to shoot for the film.
+Most of the film is shot in a lift at Ravichandran's residence who altered it just to shoot for the Movie.
 Ravichandran expects this movie to be better than Premaloka.
 The movie contains quotes about love such as "Death, a reason to love.
 Love, a reason to die", "The world does not matter to the person who has fallen in love", etc.

 Soundtrack

 The audio rights of the film was bought by Lahari Music for ₹72 lakh, a record deal in Kannada film industry.
 The deal was finalised on 1 January 2015.